 2. Don't f*ck with the Berlin Transport Company

-On Monday the Berlin Transport Company (BVG) - which runs the capital's bus, tram and metro system - posted a new photograph on their official Facebook page.
+In 2016 the Berlin Transport Company (BVG) - which runs the capital's bus, tram and metro system - posted a new photograph on their official Facebook page.

 Known for their unusual approach to advertising and their hashtag #weilwirdichlieben (#becauseweloveyou), the advert fits with their abrassive, hip image.

 Referencing the famous American hip-hop group, the Wu-Tang Clan, the photo caption reads: “We've heard the frontman of the Wu-Tang Clan is in town.
 So we have to make this clear”.

 The photograph's slogan reads “U-Bahn-Clan ain't nothing to fuck with.”

 This new "down-with-the-kids" BVG image made headlines at the end of last year when they released a rap video called "Ist mir egal" ("I don't care") by rapper Kazim Akboga.